The last forcing standing with diamonds: Introduction

+The properties introduced in \cite{RoSh:655} and subsequent works we typically applicable to either very bounding forcing notions or forcings with trees with splittings on a stationary co-stationary set of levels.
+While those properties were quite general, we had problems to include the forcing notion $\bbQ^2_\lambda$ (see \ref{defFilter} below) in that framework.
+In \cite{RoSh:942} we managed to formulate a suitable property and show a relevant iteration theorem covering the forcing notions we were interested in (including $\bbQ^2_\lambda$) in the case when $\lambda$ is strongly inaccessible.
+Here we present a framework covering those forcings, including our ``last forcing standing'', under a very mild demand on $\lambda$: it admits diamonds\footnote{This should explain the title of this paper.}.
+In a sense, we generalize (and correct, see Remark \ref{correct655}) the property considered in \cite{RoSh:655}.
+Our property, {\em the purely sequential properness over semi diamonds}, is also close to the fuzzy properness over quasi--diamonds of \cite[Definition A.3.6]{RoSh:777}.

-{\bf Notation}\qquad Our notation is rather standard and compatible with that of classical textbooks (like Jech \cite{J}).
-However, in forcing we keep the older convention that {\em a stronger condition is the larger one}.
+{\bf Notation and Terminology.}\qquad Our notation is rather standard and compatible with that of classical textbooks (like Jech \cite{J}).
+However, in forcing we keep the convention that {\em a stronger condition is the larger one}.

 \begin{enumerate} \item Ordinal numbers will be denoted be the lower case initial letters of the Greek alphabet $\alpha,\beta,\gamma,\delta,\vare$ and $\zeta$, and also by $\xi,i,j$ (with possible sub- and superscripts).